Level sets of prevalent H\"older functions: Introduction

 For prevalent continuous functions, the following result on the size of the level sets was proved by Balka, Darji, and Elekes \cite{BalkaDarjiElekes2016}.
 The Lebesgue measure on $\R^d$ is denoted by $\LL^d$. \begin{theorem}[Balka-Darji-Elekes] For a prevalent $f\in\CC([0,1])$, there is an open set $U_f\subset f([0,1])$ with $\LL^1(f^{-1}(U_f))=1$ such that for all $y\in U_f$ we have

 \end{theorem}

-The question was raised in \cite[Problem 9.2]{BalkaDarjiElekes2016}, whether a similar result holds for prevalent Hölder functions.
-In the main result of this paper, we answer the question by showing that for a prevalent $\alpha$-Hölder function, the Hausdorff dimension of Lebesgue positively many level sets is $1-\alpha$.
-Moreover, we strengthen \cref{eq:slicing} by showing that for prevalent Hölder functions the upper Minkowski dimension of \emph{every} level set is at most $1-\alpha$. \begin{theorem}[Main Theorem] If $0<\alpha<\frac12$, then a prevalent function $f\in C^{\alpha}([0,1])$ satisfies \begin{enumerate} \item $\udimm(f^{-1}(\{y\})) \le 1-\alpha$ for all $y \in \R$, \item $\LL^1(\{y \in f([0,1]) : \dimh(f^{-1}(\{y\})) = 1-\alpha\})>0$. \end{enumerate} \end{theorem} \begin{remark} The second claim holds for every $0<\alpha<1$. \end{remark} The proof of \cref{thm:main}, to which \cref{sec:proof} is devoted, relies on a combination of techniques from potential theory and Fourier analysis of measures.
+Questions were raised in \cite[Problem 9.2]{BalkaDarjiElekes2016}, whether similar results hold for prevalent Hölder functions.
+In the main result of this paper, we answer the second question of \cite[Problem 9.2]{BalkaDarjiElekes2016} by showing that for a prevalent $\alpha$-Hölder function, the Hausdorff dimension of Lebesgue positively many level sets is $1-\alpha$.
+Moreover, we strengthen \cref{eq:slicing} by showing that for prevalent Hölder functions the upper Minkowski dimension of \emph{every} level set is at most $1-\alpha$.